cbor-wg/cddl/draft-ietf-cbor-cddl.md

 * Be flexible in expressing the multiple ways in which data can be represented in the CBOR data format.

-* Able to express common CBOR datatypes and structures.
+* Be able to express common CBOR datatypes and structures.

 * Provide a single format that is both readable and editable for humans and processable by machine.